Meet Olivia & Danie

 Olivia isn’t the only woman who’s leading the way in conservation at Cincinnati Nature Center, however.
 For the past two years, Danie Frevola has led the way in expanding our research efforts.

-Danielle Frevola: Applied Conservation Apprentice and Research Leader
+Danielle Frevola: Applied Conservation Apprentice to the Nature Center's First Research Ecologist

 In September 2019, Cincinnati Nature Center welcomed our first Applied Conservation Apprentice, Danielle (Danie) Frevola, as part of a generous grant from the Charlotte Schmidlapp Foundation to create more opportunities for women in conservation and land stewardship work.